-- Handle confrontation and frustration and assist in problem resolution - 2.
+- 1. Handle confrontation and frustration and assist in problem resolution - 2.
 Interpret a variety of instructions furnished in written, oral, and diagrammatic form - 3.
 Work with others - 4.
 Cope with high levels of stress - 5.
-Perform mathematical computations at a level of tenth grade or higher

-- 10. Handle and finger supplies

-- 11. Use depth perception

-- 12. Work in an atmosphere of loud noise

-- 13. Work in an atmosphere of changes in temperature

-- 14. Perform repetitive tasks

-- 15. Measure accurately

-- 16. Work without close, direct supervision

-- 17. Work on multiple tasks and priorities

-- 18. Perform and complete tasks of relative complexity

-- 19. Possess a valid Driver's License

-- 6. Make fast decisions under pressure

-- Cope with anger, fear, and hostility of others in a calm manner

-- 8. Demonstrate a high degree of patience

-- Read and understand computer and related equipment

-- 10. Work in close or crowded areas
+Perform mathematical computations at a level of tenth grade or higher - 6.
+Make fast decisions under pressure - Cope with anger, fear, and hostility of others in a calm manner - 8.
+Demonstrate a high degree of patience - Read and understand computer and related equipment - 10.
+Work in close or crowded areas